 (h) Action by the POTW Authority or the Commissioner

-(1) The POTW Authority or the Commissioner may reject without prejudice a registration or modified registration if it is determined that it does not satisfy the requirements of Section 4(c) or 4(d) of this general permit and more than thirty (30) days have elapsed since the POTW Authority or the Commissioner issued a written request to the registrant to submit additional information.
+(1) The POTW Authority may reject without prejudice a registration or modified registration if it is determined that it does not satisfy the requirements of Section 4(c) or 4(d) of this general permit and more than thirty (30) days have elapsed since the POTW Authority issued a written request to the registrant to submit additional information.
 Any registration refiled after such a rejection shall be accompanied by the applicable fee as determined by the POTW Authority.

-(2) The POTW Authority or the Commissioner shall disapprove a registration or modified registration if the POTW Authority or the Commissioner determines that the subject activity is or may be:
+(2) The POTW Authority shall disapprove a registration or modified registration if the POTW Authority determines that the subject activity is or may be:

 Inconsistent with the requirements for authorization under Section 3 of this general permit; OR